How the discovery process is key to help a brand evolve over time

 Untitled Era is a Brooklyn-based boutique creative digital agency founded in 2013 on three principles: Hustle, Create and Do it better.
 Balance form with function the agency creates memorable design and experiences.

-Lisa Champ, Co-Founder and Creative Director of United Era studied Communications Design at Pratt Institute where she received her BFA.
+Lisa Champ, Co-Founder and Creative Director of Untitled Era studied Communications Design at Pratt Institute where she received her BFA.

 After graduating she was hired at a design agency in SoHo.
 While working at the agency she also moonlighted as a freelancer to learn more about web and digital design.
 A few years later she co-founded Untitled Era.